 An online directory profiling Maine’s fiber community – fiber farmers, producers, artists, craftspeople, supply shops, processing mills, spinneries, etc. – is being created by Maine Fiberarts, a statewide nonprofit organization based in Topsham.
 The group is cooperating with the Maine Department of Agriculture, through a FSMIP grant, to compile this comprehensive, online, consumer-oriented listing of resources.
 The resource list may, also, include relevant books, websites, residency programs, and annual festivals or retreats.
-Listings are FREE, and for more information contact Maine Fiberarts at 13 Main Street, Topsham, ME 04086, 207-721-0678.
+Listings are FREE, and more information with submission forms can be found on the group’s website, or contact Maine Fiberarts at 13 Main Street, Topsham, ME 04086, 207-721-0678.

 Focus on Fiber Seminar

 UMaine Extension has partnered with several associations to plan and present a day-long Focus on Fiber seminar.
 The seminar is scheduled 8:30 a.m. – 4:00 p.m.
 Saturday, October 27, 2012, at Kennebec Valley Community College in Fairfield, Maine.
 The purpose of the seminar is to equip Maine sheep, fiber goat, and camelid producers with the skills and knowledge to improve production, handling, and marketing of high quality fiber and fiber products.
 More information, including registration, is available online or call 1-800-287-1471.

 New Guide for Starting Dairy Goat Enterprise

 Sustainable Agriculture Research & Education (SARE) recently published a 158-page Guide to Starting a Commercial Goat Dairy.
 To obtain a copy of the book e-mail UVM Center for Sustainable Agriculture or call 802-656-5459.